SpecCRA/nba_data_scrapers/README.md

 ## Summary

 * This script scrapes datafrom [basketball-reference.com](https://www.basketball-reference.com/).
 The script outputs data with at start year to an end year of the user's choice in a `csv` file.
-It scrapes each season's per game, per 36 minutes, totals, and advanced statistics.
+It scrapes each season's per game, per 36 minutes, totals, advanced statistics, and per 100 possession statistics.

 ## Use
 * You can first download the `py` or `ipynb` file separately or clone this repository.